Questions and Answers

 Severe weather events are becoming more frequent and more complex, and we need to ensure our emergency management system is fit for purpose and ready to respond.
 For this reason, Cabinet has decided to establish a Government Inquiry under the Inquiries Act 2013.

-Why is the Inquiry only looking at response, and not the recovery?
+Why did the Inquiry only look at response, and not the recovery?

 Planning for recovery begins in the very early stages of an emergency response, and this will form part of the Inquiry’s investigations.
 However, the recovery is anticipated to continue in the medium to long term beyond the Inquiry’s timeframes.

-The Inquiry will identify lessons from the North Island severe weather events to ensure that New Zealand’s emergency management system is appropriate to support future emergencies – both in terms of readiness for the events, and responses to them.
+The Inquiry identified lessons from the North Island severe weather events to recommend how New Zealand’s emergency management system could support future emergencies – both in terms of readiness for the events, and responses to them.

 - the readiness activities and response to the North Island severe weather events operated as anticipated under current emergency management system design;